slmgray/Flow-Cytometer-Cell-Density-Project/README.md

 2021-02-17: Sierra Cellometer update
 - Went to cellometer training on Monday 02-15 and will attach pictures of samples I ran.
 A big issue is the correct focusing so that you can see both the brightfield and fluorescence clearly.
 It looked like there were two different kinds of fluorescence F1 and F2, so next time I might try and use F2.
 In regards to the different fluorescence, another issue that you will see in the images was that in the brightfield (similar to what you see on a hemocytometer) I could see there cells clearly, but then when I switched over to the fluro only about half of them fluroesced (not sure how to spell it).
 So I believe that is another hiccup that we'll need to sort out.
 I am thinking about getting in touch with Kim about going in again either Friday or Monday, probably more like Monday so we could chat about what we should do, and maybe if one of you wanted to come in with me to see it to?

 - I have not rang the E5 samples yet on the hemocytometer, I can do that in the next week or so, and @Emma are the Porites samples from Kev the samples in formalin, I can find them in lab when I go in to count the E5 samples.
 - I started a cost breakdown md but am not sure about some numbers if @Hannah could look into the costs of flow cy costs that would be great, I looked in the Flow Cy Lab Plan and found a little bit of info.

+2021-02-22 E. Strand response to notes above:
+- Kevin's samples have already been counted on the haemocytometer, so these will only need the cellometer counts.
+He will put those aside this week.
+They will be in the -20C freezer with the other samples we have.
+- Yes, counts the E5 samples in formalin this week.
+- Yes, go back in and try any options you can and get a reading for all of them.
+Can you put the cells per mL value from the cellometer counts on the spreadsheet?
+You can start a trial 1, trial 2 columns or F1 fl, F2 fl columns.
+Can you go in this week?
+I won't be able to come in with you this week.
+Another option is to get in touch with the cellometer people that gave you the protocol and ask for some tips.
+Their webpage might also have suggestions on how to do this.
+- Can you spell check your notes above?

+Thank you!
+You're doing great.
+Try those other options with the cellometer and have a think about what you think is best to do next.